Encanto: Plot

-Mirabel follows rats carrying the pieces of the vision to a secret passage behind a portrait, where she finds Bruno, who reveals he never left Casita.
-His visions alternate between Mirabel saving Casita and destroying it, leading him to believe she is the key to the fate of Casita's magic.
+Mirabel follows rats carrying the pieces of the vision to a secret passage behind a portrait, where she finds Bruno, who reveals he never left Casita, and his visions alternate between Mirabel saving Casita and destroying it, leading him to believe she is the key to the fate of Casita's magic.
 Not wanting Mirabel to be hurt, he destroyed the vision and isolated himself.
-At Mirabel's insistence, Bruno conjures another vision that depicts Mirabel and Isabela hugging after seemingly repairing their strained relationship, which strengthens the candle.
+At Mirabel's insistence, Bruno conjures another vision that depicts Mirabel and Isabela, who have a strained relationship, hugging, which strengthens the candle.

-Mirabel attempts to apologize to Isabela, who confesses she is burdened by her image of perfection and does not want to marry Mariano.
+Mirabel attempts to apologize to a frustrated Isabela, who confesses she is burdened by her image of perfection and does not want to marry Mariano.
 Mirabel helps Isabela use her powers more freely and they hug.
-When a furious Alma arrives, she accuses Mirabel of causing the family's misfortunes out of spite for not having a gift.
-In response, Mirabel denounces Alma's behavior and asserts that her harmful expectations for her family are the true cause of Casita dying.
-In the ensuing argument, Casita is demolished as the candle extinguishes, leaving the Madrigals powerless, and a distraught Mirabel runs away.
+Alma arrives and angrily blames Mirabel for causing the family's misfortunes out of spite for not having a gift.
+Mirabel gets into an argument with Alma's behavior and asserts that her harmful expectations for her family are the true cause of Casita dying, which horrifies Alma.
+In the ensuing argument, Casita is destroyed by the cracks as Mirabel tries to save the candle, which extinguishes in her hands, leaving the Madrigals powerless.
+Distraught and heartbroken, Mirabel runs away from home.

-Alma finds Mirabel tearfully sitting beside the river where Pedro was killed and the miracle had begun.
+The next day, Alma finds Mirabel tearfully sitting beside the river where Pedro was killed by the soldiers and where the miracle had begun.
 Alma realizes that her obsession with preserving the magic made her oblivious to how her expectations and pressure were harming the family.
 She expresses remorse, reconciles with Mirabel, and reunites with Bruno.
 The three return to the village and assemble the other Madrigals to rebuild Casita, and the townspeople join in, restoring the family's gifts and reviving Casita.
-The Madrigals celebrate and take a family photo.
+The Madrigals celebrate and take another family photo, this time including Mirabel and Bruno.